makehaven/makerspace_dashboard/docs/AI_DEVELOPER_GUIDE.md

 -   `buildIntro(TranslatableMarkup $intro_text): array`: Builds the introductory text block.
 -   `buildKpiTable(array $kpi_data = []): array`: Builds the KPI table.
 The `$kpi_data` argument should be the return value of `KpiDataService::getKpiData()`.
--   `buildChartContainer(string $chart_id, TranslatableMarkup $title, TranslatableMarkup $description, array $chart, array $info): array`: Builds a container for a chart, including a title, description, the chart itself, data source information, and a CSV download link.
+-   `buildChartContainer(string $chart_id, TranslatableMarkup $title, TranslatableMarkup $description, array $chart, array $info): array`: Builds the server-rendered wrapper for a chart, including a React placeholder, description, data-source notes, and the CSV download link.
+The `$chart` render array you pass in is serialized to JSON so the React bundle can draw the visualization.

 ### The KPI Table Pattern